alienlebarge/alfred-ShouldIBuyThisDisc/README.md

 - Unzip it
 - Double click on `Should I buy this disc?.alfredworkflow`
 - If Alfred app is running, it should import the workflow.

+## How to use

+Just type `music` followed by your query and here you go !